sroy99/covid19-tracker/README.md

+<h1>Covid-19 Tracker</h1>

+<h3>Created with React,Leaflet for the map and Chart.js for the graphiacal representaion of coronavirus cases</h3>

+<h3>API used : disease.sh</h3>

+Link: https://covid-19-new.herokuapp.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Link: https://covid-19-new.herokuapp.com/

 ## Available Scripts